a-sit-plus/warden/README.md

 }
 ```

+As mentioned, it is also possible to directly pass the configuration parameters laid out in Section&nbsp;1.1.

 #### 1.2.2 Handling Requests
 As per Section 1.2, `ENDPOINT_CHALLENGE` and `ENDPOINT_ATTEST` need to be wired.
 The first is expected to return an
 `AttestationChallenge`, containing: